mathiskakal/moonshot/README.md

 2. Run `npm install && npm run dev`

 > [!IMPORTANT]
-> Unfortunately, running the app will inevitably lead to a fatal error, as I haven't provided a mock database, or actual connection secrets to substitute to the connection with the production database, to which the access is restricted to company members.
+> Unfortunately, running the app will inevitably lead to an error, as I haven't provided a mock database, or actual connection secrets to substitute to the connection with the production database, to which the access is restricted to company members.
 A full product demonstration will however be performed during presentation.
 Thank you for your understanding.